ANSSI-FR/rust-guide/src/en/unsafe/generalities.md

 }
 ```

-This function my be necessary for internal use, but it should not be exposed in the API, or it should be marked with `unsafe` keyword, because its use can lead to *UB*.
+This function may be necessary for internal use, but it should not be exposed in the API, or it should be marked with the `unsafe` keyword, because its use can lead to UB.

 > **Rule {{#check LANG-UNSAFE-ENCP | Encapsulation of *unsafe* features}}**
 >